bsmg/beat-saber-community-wiki/about-v-2.md

 One of the first supports and leader of the Steven fan club.
 **Roles:** Support
 ​
+## Emma
+You might know them for their spectacular platforms, or for more refined individuals: yeet sabers.
+**Roles:** Support, 3D Artist

 ## Kolezan
 He'll teach you to fix your plugins and your terribly off-beat first map.
 We've all been there.
 **Roles:** Support, Mapper